-Timber Hoarding and Galvanised Steel Fencing are the two most sought-after materials used for temporary fencing on construction sites.
+Timber construction hoarding and galvanised steel fencing are the two most sought-after materials used for temporary fencing on construction sites.
 When considering which material is right for you it is important to weigh in the crucial factors that will contribute to the lifespan of your fence.

 Each material has a distinctive set of characteristics that make it the right or wrong choice for your fence.
 Whilst they both do the job, it is important to choose the right material for you.
 Research the pros and cons of each, or speak to us at TTFS, before you make your decision to ensure you are happy with your fencing for years to come.

-In this article we compare Timber Hoarding and Glavanised Steel Fencing by exploring four main factors – durability, maintenance, cost and security.
+In this article, we compare timber hoarding and galvanised steel fencing by exploring four main factors – durability, maintenance, cost and security.

-Timber hoarding consists of wooden boards that are reinforced and set in concrete.
-Timber hoarding is often used as construction site hoarding or at large events to keep people out of the secured area.
+Timber fence hoarding consists of wooden boards that are reinforced and set in concrete.
+Timber site hoarding is often used as construction hoarding or at large events to keep people out of the secured area.

 Environmental factors such as rain, crosswinds and UV sun rays can take their toll on a timber hoarding fence.
-Wood can become warped after the constant exposure to Australia’s harsh climate and eventually a strong gust of wind will be all it takes for your fence to come down.
+Wood can become warped after constant exposure to Australia’s harsh climate and eventually, a strong gust of wind will be all it takes for your fence to come down.

-Termites also pose a large threat for timber hoardings, eventually breaking down strong sturdy planks to twig-like weakness.
+Termites also pose a large threat to timber hoarding systems, eventually breaking down strong sturdy planks to twig-like weakness.

-Whilst timber hoarding temporary fences are exposed to the harsh environmental factors repairs become necessary in order to keep the fence intact and strong for the years to come.
-It is important to note that Timber Hoardings have on-going costs for care and treatments in order to get the best lifespan and use of your temporary fencing.
+Whilst timber hoarding temporary fences are exposed to harsh environmental factors repairs become necessary in order to keep the fence intact and strong for the years to come.
+It is important to note that timber fence hoardings have ongoing costs for care and treatments in order to get the best lifespan and use of your temporary fencing.